 Rapidly rising claims costs, particularly costs for settling claims associated with minor injuries after a collision, has been the biggest factor in premium increases for Alberta drivers.
 Changes to the auto insurance product, such as recent 2020 reforms, help drive down the costs of claims which help bring premium stability for consumers.

-To put things into context, between 2011 and 2019 the average size of a bodily injury claim went up by approximately 80%.
+To put things into context, according to data from the General Insurance Statistical Agency (GISA) between 2011 and 2021 the average size of a bodily injury claim increased significantly, by approximately 73%.
 As claims payouts increased, insurance premiums had to rise to cover those costs.

-The insurance industry estimates that these reforms should help stabilize premiums.
+The insurance industry estimates that these reforms have helped stabilize premiums.